hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    \left( \rho \mathbf{u} \cdot \nabla \mathbf{u} + \nabla p \right) d\Omega

-where :math:`\mathbf{w}` and :math:`q` are velocity and pressure test functions, and :math:`\tau` is the element-wise stabilization parameter computed from:
+where :math:`\mathbf{w}` and :math:`q` are velocity and pressure test functions, and :math:`\tau` is the element stabilization parameter from this formula:

 .. math::